flaviovdf/flaviovdf.github.io/index.md

 ## **Flavio** **V**inicius **D**iniz de **Figueiredo**

 I am currently a Professor at [Computer Science Department at the Federal University of Minas Gerais (UFMG)](https://dcc.ufmg.br).
-I'm mostly interest in data driven research focused on social, cultural, and human aspects in computing.
-In particular, my research bridges exploratory and hypothesis-driven data science with the development of novel machine learning models for such datasets, this includes music, language/text, graphs and networks, among others.
+I'm mostly interested in data driven research focused on social, cultural, and human aspects in computing.
+In particular, my research bridges hypothesis-driven data science with the development of novel machine learning models for such datasets, this includes music, language/text, graphs and networks, among others.

 My research is mostly performed at [LabUAI](https://uai.science), in particular with the MOSAIC (Music Oriented Systems and AI for Creativity) group that lives within LabUAI.

-Overall, my reseach interests are: machine learning and data science for social-cultural data; music information retrieval
+Overall, the topics of my research are: machine learning and data science for social-cultural data; music information retrieval.

+Regarding other academic duties, I'm quite proud to be one of the founders of the Data Science Undergraduate Degree (BSc) at UFMG.
+I believe that data science and machine learning literacy are crucial skills in today's world.

 I hold a PhD in Computer Science from the [Federal University of Minas Gerais (UFMG)](http://ufmg.br), as well as a BSc also in Computer Science from the [Federal University of Campina Grande (UFCG)](http://ufcg.edu.br).